Adirondack Whitewater Rafting: Where To Go, Tips On Getting Started & More!

 - Be in good shape.
 You don't need to be super fit, but being in good health is always an important part of an outdoor adventure.

-- Much of the ride will not be whitewater.
-You'll have stretches of calm waters that lead up to the fast and exciting rapids.
+- Much of the ride will not be white water.
+You'll have stretches of calm (or flat) waters that lead up to the fast and exciting rapids.

-- In the spring - dress WARM - all polypropylene, fleece, and wool.
-Wear two pairs of wool socks - no cotton.
+- Especially in the spring and mid- to late-fall, dress WARM in all polypropylene, fleece, and wool.
+Wear two pairs of wool socks and NO COTTON!

-- Do not drink lots of coffee before a ride - there are usually no bathrooms.
+- Do not drink lots of coffee, tea or other diuretics before a ride.
+There are usually no bathrooms.

-- Average cost is usually between $50-$100 for whitewater rafting, but varies based on age, length of trip, and season.
+- Average cost is usually between $50-$100, but varies based on age, length of trip, and season.

 - Protect your skin from excess exposure to the sun.
 Put on your sunscreen!